Sierra Leone Anti-Corruption swoops on national football association

 After weeks of intense investigation, three senior heads of Sierra Leone’s football association, including the president Mrs. Isa Johnansen were last night arrested by the Anti-Corruption Commission.

-According to the head of the Anti-Corruption Commission, the three senior FA officials – Mrs Isa Johnansen, vice-president – Brima Mazola Kamara and the secretary general – Christopher Kamara, were arrested because of what he referred to as “discrepancies in the financial statement of the SLFA relating to donor funds.”
+According to the head of the ACC, the three senior FA officials – Mrs Isa Johnansen, vice-president – Brima Mazola Kamara and the secretary general – Christopher Kamara, were arrested because of what he referred to as “discrepancies in the financial statement of the SLFA relating to donor funds.”

 All three officers of the FA were detained overnight at the central criminal investigations department (CID) in the capital Freetown.

-But they were released today on a hefty bail set at Le 500,000,000 (Five Hundred Million Leones) respectively, with one surety each – an owner of a property valued at a minimum of Le 500,000,000 (Five Hundred Million Leones).
+But they were to be released today on a hefty bail set at Le 500,000,000 (Five Hundred Million Leones) respectively, with one surety each – an owner of a property valued at a minimum of Le 500,000,000 (Five Hundred Million Leones).

 This unprecedented swoop on the big fish responsible for running football in Sierra Leone, comes after the recent arrest of the younger brother of the country’s vice president – Momo Bockarie Foh, who was secretly caught on an audio recording, backed by a letter that he personally signed, plotting to steal $3,000 from the ministry of social welfare bank account.